AUTISM, MEDITATION AND STRESS

 Dr. Mehmet Oz, Russell Brand, Martin Scorsese, Clint Eastwood,

-Katy Perry, Candy Crowley, and Russell Simmons celebrated the Foundation’s wide range of successful projects with:
+Katy Perry, Candy Crowley and Russell Simmons celebrated the Foundation’s wide range of successful projects for

 - homeless teens & adults